mongodb/specifications/source/server_write_commands.rst

 Why are ``_id`` values generated client-side by default for new documents?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Though drivers may expose configuration options to prevent this behavior, by default a new ``ObjectId`` value will be created client-side before an insert or upsert operation.
+Though drivers may expose configuration options to prevent this behavior, by default a new ``ObjectId`` value will be created client-side before an ``insert`` operation.

 This design decision primarily stems from the fact that MongoDB is a distributed database and the typical unique auto-incrementing scalar value most RDBMS' use for generating a primary key would not be robust enough, necessitating the need for a more robust data type (``ObjectId`` in this case).
 These ``_id`` values can be generated either on the client or the server, however when done client-side a new document's ``_id`` value is immediately available for use without the need for a network round trip.